MovieLabs/mddf/README.md

 ### <a name="h_formats">Available Formats:</a>

-Binary releases are available in two forms:
+Binary releases are available as an executable Java jar which supports the processing of either Avails or Manifest files.
+In addition to an interactive mode, the jar provides a command line interface (CLI) that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).
+[NOTE: Version prior to v1.1.3 did not include executable jars.]

-* as Native Executables for Windows, OS-X, and Linux systems.
+Prior to v1.5, releases included Native Executables for Windows, OS-X, and Linux systems.
 Each executable is specific to the processing of either Avails or Manifest files.

-* as an executable Java jar which supports the processing of either Avails or Manifest files.
-[NOTE: Version prior to v1.1.3 were not released as executable jars.]

-Note that the executable jar provides all of the capabilities available via the two native excutable packages.
-In addition, the jar provides a command line interface (CLI) that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).

 Refer to ChangeLog.md for a list of specific enhancements and bug fixes for any given release.

 ### Versioning: